Torksi/rql/README.md

 ### Examples

 ```
+// Returns the total number of users, the number of distinct users and the first login time in the USA
 dataset = logins
 | filter country = "USA"
 | comp count username as totalUsers
 | comp count_distinct username as distinctUsers
 | comp earliest _time as firstLogin

+// Returns the amount of logins per country
+dataset = logins
+| config grouping = country
+| comp count correlationId as logins
 ```

 ## config